epigen/enrichment_analysis/README.md

         - effect-size is presented by the x-axis position
         - overlap is presented by the dot size
     - group summary/overview
-        - the union of the top {top_terms_n} most significant terms per query, method and databse within a group are determined.
+        - the union of the top {top_terms_n} most significant terms per query, method, and database within a group is determined.
         - their effect-size (effect) and statistical significance (adjp) are visualized as hierarchically clustered heatmaps, with statistical significance denoted by \* (PDF).
         - a hierarchically clustered bubble plot encoding both effect-size (color) and significance (size) is provided, with statistical significance denoted by \* (PNG and SVG).
         - all summary visualizations are configured to cap the values ({adjp_cap}/{or_cap}/{nes_cap}) to avoid shifts in the coloring scheme caused by outliers.